-- All Program forms required throughout the entirety of the Rental Assistance Program Agreement process have been duly completed and executed by the appropriate parties. - All funds used for the Program, whether CDBG-DR or received by means of a subrogation of funds, have been properly accounted for. - All required reports have been submitted.
+- All Program forms required throughout the entirety of the Rental Assistance Program Agreement process have been duly completed and executed by the appropriate parties; - All funds used for the Program, whether CDBG-DR or received by means of a subrogation of funds, have been properly accounted for; and - All required reports have been submitted.

-If a specific case has reached closeout status due to an Exit Strategy being achieved with PRDOH, it will be noted and certified by PRDOH staff in the reports.
+If a specific case has reached closeout status before closeout of the Program due to an Exit Strategy being achieved with PRDOH, it will be noted and certified by PRDOH staff in the reports.